jsoni2/CS4220/Week02/homework.md

 ##### 3. Write a Calculator Class
 The class should optionally accept a number when instantiated.
-Use default values were applicable.
+Use default values where applicable.

 The class should have the following methods:
 - add(): adds a number to the total <br />